LYK-love/LYK-love.github.io/source/_posts/Neural-Networks.md

   * The **(total) gradient** of a node, such as $[\frac {\partial L} {x}, \frac {\partial L} {y}]^T$, is the gradient of the upstream node with respect to all the branches.
   * The **upstream gradient** of a node, such as $\frac {\partial L} {z}$ is the gradient from the upstream node with respect to the one upstream branch.
   * The **local gradient** of a node, such as $[\frac {\partial z} {x}, \frac {\partial z} {y}]^T$, is the gradient of the the node with respect to all the branches.
-  * Sometimes the "gradient" can be a partial derivative when strictly speaking.
-For example, if

 # Computational Graphs